Variational measurement-based quantum computation for generative modeling: Results

 We maintain uniformity in our experiments, using the same initialization as in Sec.~\ref{sec:learn_model} as well as the same numbers of qubits ($N=5$ and $N=8$) and corresponding circuit depths ($D=4$ and $D=7$).
 The chosen sample sizes consist of $8000$ samples for the $N=5$ qubit example and $20,000$ samples for the $N=8$ qubit case.

 In Fig.~\ref{fig:gauss}, a clear learning gap emerges between both models across different system sizes, with the gap widening as the system size increases.
-Each plot calculates the average loss across $8$ interations.
+Each plot calculates the average loss across eight interactions.

-Our empirical results in Secs.~\ref{sec:learn_model} and ~\ref{sec:gauss} show that the generative quantum model based on variational MBQC with probabilistic byproduct correction can provide a learning advantage over the same variational ansatz based on a unitary circuit.
+Our empirical results in Secs.~\ref{sec:learn_model} and ~\ref{sec:gauss} show that the generative quantum model based on variational MBQC with probabilistic byproduct correction can provide a learning advantage over the same variational \textit{Ansatz} based on a unitary circuit.